How Long Should Your Web Pages Be? (Size Matters!)

 Here’s where things start to get trickier, but nothing that the right strategy (and patience) can’t fix.

-Some of the main factors behind it are links, both internal (from one page of your website to another) and external (from a different website to a page on yours).
+Basically, when choosing which websites to prioritise, Google relies on something called PageRank.
+This algorithm looks at looooooooots of factors, but a big one involves links, both internal links (from one page of your website to another) and backlinks (when a different website links to a page on yours).

-For example, if you mention your eco-friendly ethos on your homepage or in a blog post, link to your Sustainability page.
+Add internal links whenever possible and relevant.
+For example, when you mention your eco-friendly values on your homepage or in a blog post, link to your Sustainability page.
+This helps Google better understand your website!

 9. It doesn’t look trustworthy to Google

-Would you send your friend into a shop that looks pitch black and where the employees are staring at all the customers in an intimidating way?
+Would you send your friend into a shop that looks pitch black, with employees staring at customers in an intimidating way?
 Probably not, and neither would Google.

 If your business website doesn’t look trustworthy, it’s not going to rank very high.

-Just like you’d hold up your hand to get a dog to smell you first, some of the things you can do to get Google to trust you are:
+Just like you’d get a dog to smell your hand first, some of the things you can do to get Google to trust you are:

-• Collecting good reviews on Google and online
+Collecting positive reviews on Google and online, too

 10. Your website pages are too short

-If a friend of yours told you that they wanted to learn more about Iceland, would you give them a four-page flyer or a two-hundred-page guide?
+If someone told you they wanted to learn more about planning a trip to Iceland, for example, would you give them a four-page flyer or a 100-page guide?

-Likewise, Google rarely trusts a short 60-word page to have enough value for its users.
+Likewise, Google raaaaaarely trusts a short web page to have enough value for its users.

-If, for whatever reason, you repeat a good chunk of your text across different pages, it means you’ve created duplicate content… and Google doesn’t like that.
+If, for whatever reason, you repeated a good chunk of text across different pages, it means you created duplicate content… and Google doesn’t like that.

-Same if you’ve copied long bodies of text that you’ve found on someone else’s website.
+Same if you copied long bodies of text that you’ve found on someone else’s website (naughty!).

-Search engines want your pages to be UNIQUE!
+You see, search engines want your pages to be UNIQUE!
+So, make sure that’s always the case.

-If you fear you already have some duplicate content, run a test to double-check and fix it.
+If you think you might already have some duplicate content, run a test to double-check and fix it

 12. You haven’t taken on-page SEO into account...

-Techniques like attracting backlinks or improving your website’s speed are considered off-page SEO.
+Some of the techniques we covered—like attracting backlinks or improving your website’s speed—are called off-page SEO.

-However, if your website isn’t showing on Google, you shouldn’t forget about on-page SEO either: it consists of making sure that every page is optimised for search engines, helping them understand what it’s about.
+However, if your website isn’t showing on Google, you shouldn’t forget about on-page SEO either: optimising every page to help search engines understand it (without ruining the experience for your human visitors).

-Unless you only sell your services online, an element of local SEO is usually extremely helpful too (for example, keywords like ‘best cafe in Chester’ rather than just ‘cafe’).
+Unless you only sell your services online, local SEO can be extremely helpful, too (for example, with location-based keywords like “best cafe in Chester”).

-Usually, they’re either too broad and competitive (for example, unless you’re Coca Cola, you’re unlikely to rank for ‘best fizzy drink’) or they don’t match search intent (maybe people who google that keyword are looking for informational content but you’ve used it on a page that sells something).
+Usually, they’re either too broad and competitive (for example, unless you’re Coca Cola, you’re unlikely to rank for “best fizzy drink”) or they don’t match search intent, which means they don’t meet your ideal clients’ expectations (for example, you picked a keyword searched by people looking for informational content but, instead of a blog post, you used it on a sales page).

-When you invest in my copywriting services, I also conduct keyword research to optimise your pages for the right terms.
+When you invest in my web copywriting services, I also conduct keyword research to give you the best chance of showing up on Google

 14. You haven’t been blogging on your business website

-Every business website should have a blog to create valuable industry-related articles that entertain and educate its target audience.
+Every business website should have a blog full of valuable articles that entertain and educate its target audience.

 Simple:

-• It results in many more indexed pages (every blog post is a new webpage!)
+It results in many more indexed pages (every blog post is also a new webpage!), and search engines looooove meaty websites

-• It attracts an average of 97% more external links (6)
+It attracts an average of 97% more backlinks

-• Blog posts are shareable, helping you reach more people via social media and amplifying other SEO benefits indirectly
+Blog posts are shareable, helping you reach more people via social media and amplifying their other SEO benefits indirectly

 More #crafty blog posts on this topic: